SolaceDev/solace-dev-tutorials/src/pages/tutorials/rest-messaging/publish-subscribe.md

 ```

 <br/><div style="padding:5px;border:1px solid #AAAAAA;background:lightgray">
-<b>Note:</b> The values of RC\_HOST and RC\_PORT need to be updated with the host and port where the REST server is running.
-It should be noted that this host and port will be updated as REST endpoint host and port in the REST Delivery Point configuration.
+<b>Note:</b> The values of RC\_HOST and RC\_PORT need to be updated with the host and port where the REST HTTP server is running.
+This will be updated as the REST endpoint host and port in the REST Delivery Point configuration.
 </div><br/>

-In the above, you need to update RC\_HOST and RC\_PORT to represent the HOST and PORT that your REST consumer application will be listening on.
+In the above code, you need to update RC\_HOST and RC\_PORT to capture the HOST and PORT that your REST consumer application will be listening on.
 This HTTP server listens for incoming requests and for each request it will print the URL of the request and respond with a 200 OK response.
-The 200 OK response indicates to Solace messaging that the message has been successfully processed and it can be removed from Solace messaging queue.
+The 200 OK response indicates to Solace Message VPN that the message has been successfully processed, and it can be removed from Solace Message VPN queue.

 Start your REST consumer using Node.js.
 For example: